Amruth56/Quiz_Game/README.md

-Creating Easy Quiz game in python, using if and else statements
+# Creating Easy Quiz game in python.
+using if and else statements.